 What Is The Cost Of Radio Frequency Mole Removal?

-Costs can vary depending on numerous factors such as the treatment method used, how many moles require removal, their location, and their size.
-We will discuss all pricing and options with you during your first consultation.
-Cosmetic mole removal via Radiofrequency shave method starts from $495 for the first mole and from $195 each additional mole removed on the same day.
+Costs can vary depending on several factors, such as the method used, the number of moles, their location, and their size.
+All pricing and options will be discussed with you during your initial consultation.
+Cosmetic mole treatment using radiofrequency shave techniques starts from $495 for the first mole and from $195 for each additional mole treated on the same day.

-Radio frequency mole removal is a popular procedure for cosmetic purposes.
-If you’d like to schedule an initial consultation with Dr Ed Omarjee and his team of professionals, call (03) 9021 6022 or email us at info@thedoc.com.au.
+Radiofrequency mole treatment is sometimes considered for cosmetic purposes.
+If you’d like to schedule an initial consultation with Dr Ed Omarjee and his team, call (03) 9021 6022 or email us at info@thedoc.com.au.
 You can also visit us at our Hoppers Crossing premises, situated close to Point Cook and Werribee.

 Financing